zencart/documentation/content/user/search/optimizing_seo.md

 Does it use phrases a customer would search with? |
 What problem does it say it solves/answers for a buyer?
 Is that what the customer would ask a search engine? |
 For images, do they provide value to the shopper?
 Are they unique (not the same as on any other website)? |
+Why do customers want to buy your products/services?
+(Ask them directly!)
+Work those answers into content on your site. |
+Do customers think in the same "terminology" words that I'm writing on my website and products and category names and descriptions? |

 ### Category pages